CatX711/GreetLang/GreetlangPlus.md

 <br />

-So if your eyes haven't already melted off from looking at that code, get ready for a non action-packed programming language documentaion, because we’re going to don our heavy-duty rubber gloves, grab a scalpel, and rip into this thing to see what makes it tick!
+So if your eyes haven't already melted off from looking at that code, get ready for a non action-packed programming language documentation, because we’re going to don our heavy-duty rubber gloves, grab a scalpel, and rip into this thing to see what makes it tick!

 <br />
 <br />